Doing Rag Painting on Walls

 See this link for surface preparation, base coating, and glazing mixing instructions if you need help with those steps.
 To better simulate real leather, the base and glaze should be two shades of the same color with the glaze being the darker of the two.

 Use cotton rags similar to bed sheets to roll several one foot squares into tubes and set them aside.
 Wear latex glove to keep the glaze off your skin while doing the ragging part of this process.

 Base coat the project with a semi-gloss paint using a roller with a short nap to get a smooth, shiny finish.
-Choose a base color that's considerably lighter than the glaze color.
+Use a base color in the same hue as the glaze but considerably lighter in shade to get the most realistic leather effect.
 Let the paint dry completely before proceeding.